Computer Science

 CSCI 315.
 Operating Systems Design.
 1 Credit.

-Introduction to operating system design including processor management, scheduling, memory management, resource allocation, file systems and concurrency.
+Introduction to operating system design including process management, scheduling, memory management, resource allocation, file systems and concurrency.
 Prerequisite: CSCI 306.

 CSCI 320.
 Computer Architecture.
 1 Credit.